 b.
 Accessible Public Lands

-In the case of public access lands or lands where multiple Grazing Operators may access the same property, and where the Grazing Operator may have little role in the injury this requirement might be addressed by listing the Landlord agency as an ‘other insured’ on the Grazing Operator’s liability insurance.
+In the case of public access lands or lands where multiple Grazing Operators may access the same property, and where the Grazing Operator may have little role in any potential injuries incurred by the public, this requirement might be addressed by listing the Landlord agency as an ‘other insured’ on the Grazing Operator’s liability insurance.

 14. Damage or Destruction

 Specify policies for the livestock, payment credits, and future use of the property if the property is damaged by an act of nature vs. vandalism vs. the fault of the Grazing Operator.
-The same policies would apply as were described in Item 3d.
+The same policies would apply as were described in Agreement Item 3d.
 Early Termination, above.

 15. Condemnation